ctron/elfsign/README.md

 ## State

 This is a PoC.
-It most likely is full of bugs and far from finished.
+This is full of bugs and not finished.
+Also is the content format not stable.

 ## Usage (the idea)